 The INN was started by Pat O’Connor, a mother of nine, and Michael Moran, then a Chaplain at Hofstra University, who had been taking student volunteers to work at a soup kitchen in Brooklyn.
 Moran felt that there was a need for a soup kitchen closer to home.
 So he advertised for volunteers, 30 people responded, among them was Jean Kelly, an executive at a Long Island advertising agency.
 Jean Kelly is currently the Executive Director of The INN.

-Soup kitchens, emergency shelters, long-term housing, veteran housing and supportive services are the types of services we offer.
-For detailed descriptions of each service click the Programs tab on our homepage.
+The largest soup kitchen on Long Island, emergency shelters, long-term housing, a resource center and clothing boutique are the types of services we offer.
+For detailed descriptions of each service click the Services tab on our homepage.

-The INN helps provide over 300,000 meals annually to both children and adults.
+Since 1983, The INN has served over 15 million meals in Long Island communities.
+Currently, The INN helps provide over 200,000 meals annually to both children and adults.

 Guests usually walk through a serving line similar to that of a cafeteria.
 However, guests are also given the option to take a bagged lunch.

-The INN’s three emergency shelters (two family shelters and one shelter for homeless men) provide emergency housing to approximately 1,000 homeless individuals annually.
+The INN’s emergency shelters (one family shelter and one shelter for homeless men) provide emergency housing to approximately 1,000 homeless individuals annually.
 That is an average of 70 people and up to 20 families nightly.

 People who need our services find out about us from several sources (government, religious and community organizations) and we receive referrals from other agencies and even from our guests.
 Everyone can help us to spread the word about our work…tell people about The INN and what we do.

-Food, clothing, personal care and household items are always welcome.
+Food, clothing, and personal care are always welcome.
 To help ensure that our facilities continue to be maintained in the manner necessary to adequately serve our guests, you can also help by sending a monetary donation to The INN.
-Take a look at the Donate and How You Can Help sections of our site to find more detailed information regarding this issue.
+Take a look at the Donate Funds and How You Can Help sections of our site to find more detailed information regarding this issue.

 The INN has the support of generous individuals, religious, educational groups, community groups, corporations and foundations who have provided critical funding to help meet the growing needs of poverty-stricken Long Islanders.
 The INN also receives local, county, state and federal funding.

-Click the Donate tab located on our homepage.
+Please visit our Donate Funds page.
 There you will be able to donate online along with instructions and other ways to get your donation to us.

 Yes.
 The INN is a not-for-profit 501(c)(3) organization.
 Your contribution is tax deductible to the full extent of the law.
 For more information regarding this issue, please visit www.irs.gov/charities.
 There you will find a detailed description of exemption requirements for 501(c)(3) organizations and how you can get a tax deduction for your donation.

-Click the Volunteer tab on our homepage, print out and complete the volunteer application and mail us the hard copy; or fill out the email form on our website.
+Click the Volunteer tab on our homepage, and complete the online volunteer registration form.
 An INN representative will then contact you within the next few business days.

 To ensure that our volunteers fully comprehend the serious responsibility of serving those who are hungry and homeless, we ask that volunteers are at least in high school (and 16 years of age) before they may volunteer during hours when the guests are present.
 However, don’t forget that there are other ways to help.
 Those who are younger may come in, accompanied by an adult, during after-serving hours to help with things such as donation organization.
-Check out our How to Help or Student Volunteers on our website for more information.
+Check out our How to Help or Youth and Family Involvement pages on our website for more information.

 We are not currently hiring interns at The INN.
 If you wish to volunteer as an intern and are over 16 years of age, you will always be welcomed.

-Among the INN’s 14 soup kitchens, 3 emergency shelters, 1 transitional housing program and 23 long-term housing programs located around Long Island we have the help of roughly 1,500 volunteers and a full-time staff of 53.
+Among The INN’s soup kitchen, 2 emergency shelters, resource center & clothing boutique and 10 long-term housing programs located around Long Island we have the help of roughly 1,500 volunteers and a full-time staff of 53.

 - A food bank solicits, collects, stores and distributes large quantities of food products to food programs, such as food pantries.